rs19hack/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk weekendEffect](figure/weekendEffect.png)

-Looking at the plot of weekday vs. weekend physical activity, we can draw the following conclusions:
+Looking at the plot of weekday vs. weekend physical activity, <font color="#FF0000">we can draw the following conclusions:</font>

 * The subject likely sleeps in on the weekend, waking up around 8 AM, compared with a little after 5:00 AM on weekdays.
 * The subject likely has a sedentary job with small amount of walking movement through the work day.
-* On the weekends, the subject is more active throughout the day than on weekdays.
+* On weekends, the subject is more active throughout the day than on weekdays.